HiddeVostudelft/Datacollection_AWE-floatwind/README.md

 More information on ERA5 downloads and how to use CDS API requests: https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation

 **Data extraction**
-the following scripts can be used to extract wind data.:
+the following scripts can be used to extract wind data:

--ERA5_modellevel.py, for onshore AWE -ERA5_pressurelevel.py, for offshore AWE -renewablesninja_API.py, for conventional and floating offshore wind
+-ERA5_modellevel.py, for onshore AWE

+-ERA5_pressurelevel.py, for offshore AWE

+-renewablesninja_API.py, for conventional and floating offshore wind

 Scripts can be altered to use for other technologies.

 Coordinates for individual technologies are provided in the following CSVs:

 -AWEcoordinates_deep.csv

 -AWEcoordinates_onshore.csv

 -AWEcoordinates_shallow.csv

 -offshore_fixed_renninja_coordinates.csv

 -offshore_float_renninja_coordinates.csv

 The coordinates in AWEcoordinates_deep.csv and AWEcoordinates_shallow.csv are the basically same as the coordinates in offshore_fixed_renninja_coordinates.csv and offshore_float_renninja_coordinates.csv, except the AWE coordinates are a grid of 0.25x 0.25 degrees and the offshore coordinates are only one specific coordinate.
 This is because of the difference in how renewables ninja and ERA5 requests work.